antmicro/warp-pipe/zephyr-samples/pcie_pipe/README.md

 # PCIe PIPE

-This samples demonstrates the functionality of the ``pcie-pipe`` device from QEMU using warp-pipe.
+This samples demonstrates the functionality of the ``warp-pipe`` device from QEMU using warp-pipe.

 ## Preparing the environment